-The vision of the Basin and Reservoir Lab is to establish Dalhousie as the beacon for petroleum geoscience research in the Maritimes attracting undergraduate and graduate students and post-doctoral associates for education and training in petroleum geoscience.
-The research will have translation benefits to the offshore oil and gas sector as well as to environmental and green innovations through new insights developed from study of the offshore Nova Scotia petroleum system.
+The vision of the Basin and Reservoir Lab is to establish Dalhousie as the beacon for petroleum geoscience research in the Maritimes, attracting undergraduate and graduate students and post-doctoral associates for education and training in petroleum geoscience.
+The research will have translation benefits to the offshore oil and gas sector, as well as to environmental and green innovations through new insights developed from study of the offshore Nova Scotia petroleum system.

-As the Maritmes endeavour to meet the emissions reduction targets to reach Canada's goal for net-zero emissions by 2050, the Basin and Reservoir Lab has also expanded focus to use the know-how from petroleum geoscience to help the energy transition.
+As the Maritmes endeavour to meet the emissions reduction targets to reach Canada's goal for net-zero emissions by 2050, the Basin and Reservoir Lab has also expanded focus to use the know-how from petroleum geoscience to help guide the energy transition.
 Research themes in the lab have expanded to include renewable energy and emissions capture techniques to aid in sustainable development.